burhanmt/property/Readme.md

 ## Architecture and Design Patterns
 I used simple MVC architecture model.
 I created my own MVC system.
 I didn't use any PHP Framework and I used less 3rd party component.
 I  used some  "Design Patterns" as much as possible.
-Such as Factory, Builder and Method Chaining (also known as Fluent Interface) patterns.
+Such as Factory, Builder and Method Chaining (also known as Fluent Interface) and Strategy Design Patterns.
 And also I strictly followed  -S- Single Responsibility Principle of "**S**OLID".

 Example-1:
 src/Database/MySqlCredentialBuilder.php